luismeyer/nordakademie-calendar/readme.md

 ## Installation

 Install [serverless](https://serverless.com) to manage the AWS deployments and the package manager npm to install all dependencies.
+Also rename the secrets.example.json file to secrets.json and put in the real credentials.

 ```bash
 npm install